All Episodes

 Sit tight, coming back much more straight ahead.

-Hi, welcome back, Rush Limbaugh here behind the golden EIB microphone.
+Hi, welcome back, Rush Limbaugh, here behind the golden EIB microphone.

 I tell you what, that press conference last night, folks, was so good.

-Obama last night was so effective that the top Democrat in the Senate, Dingy Harry, has just said that lawmakers in the Senate will not vote until after August on their health care bill a blow to President Obama's ambitious timetable.
+Obama last night was so effective that the top Democrat in the Senate, Dingy Harry, has just said that lawmakers in the Senate will not vote until after August on their health care bill, a blow to President Obama's ambitious timetable.

 And let me tell you something, Senator Reed.

-We will be ready for you.
+We will be ready for you when you come back after the August recess.

 They are going to hear questions at town hall meetings from constituents and voters who know more than their senator knows.